 Non-KSU programs also require deposits and application fees (see program application for details).

-For faculty-led programs, students must have a least a 2.5 adjusted GPA to be eligible to participate in a KSU education abroad program (3.0 for graduate students).
+For faculty-led programs, students must have a least a 2.5 institutional GPA to be eligible to participate in a KSU education abroad program (3.0 for graduate students).

-Exchange program participants must have at least a 2.75 adjusted GPA to be eligible.
+Exchange program participants must have at least a 2.75 (undergraduate) and 3.0 (graduate) adjusted GPA to be eligible.